KrutaRyba/DiplomaProject/README.md

 - Client has python3 installed
 - Client has python3-virtualenv installed
 - Client is running on Raspberry Pi
-- Client is (correctly) connected to Waveshare 7.3-inch e-Paper HAT (F) display
+- Client is (correctly) connected to the Waveshare 7.3-inch e-Paper HAT (F) display

 ### Configuring Raspberry Pi